anthem-audio/anthem/README.md

     1. Download the Boost distribution.
     2. Unzip the distribution somewhere.
     3. Set an evironment variable called `BOOST_ROOT` to the path of the folder you extracted boost into (e.g. "C:/.../Code/boost_1_82_0").
-    4. Open a terminal and navigate to the extracted Boost folder.
-    5. Run `.\bootstrap.bat`, which generates an executable `.\b2.exe`.
-    6. Run `.\b2.exe`.
-    7. If you're using Visual Studio Code, you will also need to add the Boost folder to your include path.
+    4. If you're using Visual Studio Code, you will also need to add the Boost folder to your include path.
 Open settings (`ctrl + ,` on Windows), type `C_Cpp.default.includePath` in the search bar, click 'Add Item`, paste in your Boost folder path.
 - The Flatbuffers v23.3.3 compiler (https://github.com/google/flatbuffers/releases/tag/v23.3.3).
     - Be sure that the flatbuffers compiler (`flatc.exe`) is in your PATH.
 You should be able to run `flatc -h` from a terminal in any folder.